iq-motion-control/iq-module-communication-doc/docs/tutorials/hobby_calibration.rst

 Checking and Trimming Calibration with Control Center
 =====================================================
 The Control Center provides several useful parameters that can help us understand if a module calibrated properly.
 If you are unsure if calibration was completed successfully, check the parameters discussed below.
-**Make sure you are using Control Center version 1.2.6 or later to take advantage of these parameters.** If you are unfamiliar with Control Center, refer to :ref:`control_center_tutorial`
+**Make sure you are using Control Center version 1.2.6 or later to take advantage of these parameters.** If you are unfamiliar with Control Center, refer to :ref:`control_center_start_guide`

 The first parameter to check is the *Communication* parameter in the General tab.
 When you calibrate a module, it will set its communication type to the protocol that was used to calibrate if *Communication* was previously set to *Autodetect*.
 Check that the *Communication* setting matches the protocol you calibrated with.
 If *Communication* was explicitly